jkischel/Roundcube-Login-Notice/README.md

 1. create a folder in your roundcube's plugin directory named login_notice

-2. replace the placeholder text with your own custom notice text.
+2. replace the placeholder text in login_notice.js with your own custom notice text.

 3. put the files in your new directory